-If an employee is demoted as a result of a Periodic Survey, the employee shall be entitled to have his/her name placed on the layoff list for the class from which s/he was demoted.
+If an employee is demoted as a result of a Periodic Survey, the employee shall be entitled to have their name placed on the layoff list for the class from which they were demoted.

 Periodic Survey decisions may be appealed by the employee within fourteen (14) calendar days after receiving the decision.
 Periodic Survey appeals must be made in writing to the appropriate Human Resources Department.
 Appeals shall follow the procedures identified in Section 4 above.